DiegoRodriguez2018/market-place-rails-project/README.md

 ### 10. Detail any third party services that your App will use.
-devise, stripe, pundit, heroku, aws
+Devise, Stripe, Pundit, Heroku, AWS

 ### 11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay,   Airbnb).
-user, product, message, converstion, order, orderToProduct, Shopping cart,
+User, Product, Message, Conversation, Order, OrderToProduct, Shopping cart,

 ### 12. Discuss the database relations to be implemented.
-user many to many  products
+User many to many  products
-orders one to many products
+Orders one to many products

 (This is more regarding why we need a join table in certain instances in your app, why we need a foreign keys in different tables, think about the stuff we did when we first started sql
 )

 ### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.
-user has many products
+User has many products
-products has many users ....
+Products has many users ....

 (Think about rails active record associations, has_many, has_one, belongs_to
 )

 ### 14. Provide your database schema design.